 Kelsey Armbruster has been an active yoga practitioner since 2009 and received her RYT-250 hour training from Asheville Community Yoga Center in 2012.
 For Kelsey, yoga is her compass home; it has taught her to be aware of her breath in any situation.
 When breathing through life, she believes, we can accept and activate all the infinite awareness that is channeled through us.
 Sharing her practice with the world to improve and motivate the health and growth of others has been her dream since she was a child.
 In finding yoga, she has found a shared bliss that transcends the unconscious to consciousness.

-Innercise Yoga is designed to balance the body, clear the mind, and activate awareness.
+Innercise Yoga, Kelsey’s unique style of Vinyasa Flow is designed to balance the body, clear the mind, and activate awareness.
 Based on the fundamentals of Hatha yoga, this therapeutic flow class provides a series of balanced asanas to enhance and expand not only your strength, but your center.
 In this expansion, the unconscious becomes conscious.
 Along with breath and movement, this integration of body center and source, ignites divine knowledge.
 The intention of this practice is to embody and cultivate this bliss in your daily journey.

 Krystal Kinnunen is in her fourth year of Chinese Medicine School at Daoist Traditions and is treating patients currently in the College clinic while raising a loving daughter.
 About 18 years ago, Krystal discovered yoga by attending weekly vegetarian potlucks that included yoga and meditation.
 This started her on the path of self-healing and exploration.
 Krystal healed many family ancestral wounds through breath, yoga and meditation.
 She received her calling loud and clear that her destiny was to teach Kundalini yoga, which was ironic since it happened while she was at a Vinyasa teacher training with Shiva Rea!
 Shortly thereafter through a series of synchronistic events, a friend took her to Golden Bridge Yoga in Los Angeles where she met Tej Kaur Khalsa, her soon to be mentor and teacher.
 Immediately Krystal signed up for teacher training and studied with Gurmukh Kaur Khalsa, Tej Kaur Khalsa, and many other wonderful teachers.
 During her training she received her spiritual name, Siri Gobind Kaur, which means one who serves, helps and sustains all of mankind.
 Krystal loves Kundalini and all forms of yoga and understands yoga has the power to heal and transform a person from the inside out.